FREQUENTLY ASKED QUESTIONS

 -

-Our eventual goal is to have approximately 120 students in grades 9-12.
-This intentionally-small size will allow us to maintain a low student-teacher ratio and our culture of community.
-In its first year, each grade level will have about 15-20 students.
+Our eventual goal is to have 80-120 students in grades 9-12.
+This intentionally-small size allows CFP to maintain a low student-teacher ratio and preserve our culture of community.
+In our first years, each grade level will have 15-20 students.

 -

 CFP’s unique framework of educational excellence, place-based education, and a culture of community makes it an appealing place for creative and energetic teachers.
-We’ve already had teacher interest from a variety of disciplines, and we anticipate opening with a full slate of qualified and experienced educators.
+We anticipate opening with a full slate of qualified and experienced educators.

 -

-No, CFP is not a public charter school.
+No, CFP is not a public charter school and does not receive any taxpayer funding.

 -

-Tuition for the 25-26 school year will be $16,000 for priority registration (4/1) and 16,500 after that date.
-We want every studen interested in attending CFP to be able to do so and are committed to growing a robust tuition assistance program.
+Tuition for the 26-27 school year will be $16,000 for priority registration (2/8) and $16,500 after that date.
+We want every student interested in attending CFP to be able to do so and are committed to growing a robust tuition assistance program.

 -

 Specific information about the application process is available on our Admissions page.
-Families interested in learning more could also complete the Prospective Student Form or contact us at clarkforkprepmt@gmail.com
+Families interested in learning more can also complete the Prospective Student Form or contact us at office@clarkforkprep.org

 -